-That used to be fine, but things are different now.
-I have my own family, and in spite of my serious psychological issues, they love me and want me in their lives.
+That used to be okay, but things are different now.
+I have my family, and in spite of my serious psychological issues, they love me and want me in their lives.

 In the end, writing proved to be the best form of therapy for me.
 I’d been writing my whole life, but I taught myself how to do it a lot more honestly… and thoroughly.